atratarom/atratarom/README.md

 ## 📚 Projects

-Here are a few projects I’m working on or planning to build:
+Here are a few projects I’m working on and to build:

 - 🔐 **Password Strength Checker** – A simple tool to analyze password strength and suggest improvements.
 - 🚗 **Vehicle Route Tracking System** – A real-time tracking system with route optimization (GraphHopper API).